rdogmartin/ShoppingList.Angular/README.md

 Run `npx swa start` to run both the front and back end pieces, then navigate to http://localhost:4280 in a browser.
 Note that any breakpoints you set in the C# code will not be hit.

+> 💡 TIP: `swa` is part of the [Static Web Apps CLI](https://azure.github.io/static-web-apps-cli/), so be sure to install that.

 To allow debugging the API services and support hot reload, use Visual Studio to open `api.csproj` and start a debugging session.
 It is expected this will start the API on port 7135 (http://localhost:7135/).